 Well, well, well.
 Here we are again.
-Looking at the end of 2017 right in the face!
+Looking the end of the year right in the face!
 I can’t believe we are in October.
 You know as well as I do that the accelerator goes down hard from here until January 1st!

 With the pick up in pace of our schedules, we also seem to pick up the pace in the amount of food we have around us!
 Thanksgiving doesn’t start all of our woes in eating….it’s Halloween!
 Whether you partake in it or not, candy, cookies and carbs manage to be everywhere!
 It’s a handful of candy corn here, a couple “fun size” snickers there, a pumpkin spice latte because it was a hard Monday, and again on Friday because it’s Friday after all!